 Table NLP_TAG

-This table maintains NLP attribute groups, which has been mentioned at: Group of Attribute IDs
+This table maintains NLP attribute groups, which has been mentioned at: [set-of-attributes]

 GROUP_ID |